 Shed light on suicide prevention

-Join concept photographer Joel Robison and HeadsUpGuys in fighting men’s depression and suicide.
+Join concept photographer Joel Robison and HeadsUpGuys to fight men's depression and suicide.

 “This image was created with the idea that life is like a flickering light and out of it can come amazing and sometimes magical moments if we just remember to keep that light going.
 I’m supporting World Suicide Prevention Day because I believe it’s a cause that needs attention and support, suicide is often the direction that so many young men choose because of the stigma attached to seeking help or support and the more we can openly talk about these issues, hopefully the support will grow.”